fhollenbach/Pols621_2020/index.md

 Applications:

   - Svolik, Milan.
 2013. "__Learning to Love Democracy: Electoral Accountability, Government Performance, and the Consolidation of Democracy.__" American Journal of Political Science.
 57(3): 685-702.

+Additional Readings:
+  - Ward, Michael D. 2017. "__Do We Have Too Much Theory in International Relations or Do We Need Less?
+Waltz Was Wrong, Tetlock Was Right.__" Oxford Research Encyclopedia of Politics.

 ## Week 3 (09/08): Concepts & Measurement